Fox Creek Farm CSA logo

 How much does the U-pick cost?

-The U-pick with cutting flowers, a wide selection of cherry tomatoes, tomatillos, hot peppers, ground cherries, pole beans, and culinary herbs is FREE to our CSA members.
-We just ask you to keep in mind that this garden is shared with other CSA members when you come out to harvest!
+The U-pick with cutting flowers, a wide selection of cherry tomatoes, tomatillos, hot peppers, ground cherries, beans, and culinary herbs is an exclusive member benefit and FREE to our farm share members.

 Back to top ↑